Dynamics of a compressible gas injected into a confined porous layer: Model formulation

 \subsection{Overview of asymptotic regimes}

 A summary of the asymptotic regions described so far is provided in figure~\ref{fig:overview}.
-In the pink shaded region ($\Pi_1$), compressibility regulates rapid initial adjustment of the pressure via (\ref{eq:Boyles}) but spreading is controlled by incompressible effects via (\ref{eq:put2toa}).
+In the pink shaded region ($\Pi_1$), compressibility regulates rapid initial adjustment of the pressure via (\ref{eq:Boyles}) but {thereafter mass-flux-driven} spreading is controlled by incompressible effects via (\ref{eq:put2toa}).
 In the blue region ($\Pi_2$), viscous and compressible effects combine to determine the pressure scale and the spreading rate via (\ref{eq:put2toc}).
 There is again a rapid adjustment of the pressure before spreading initiates.
 Further analysis at lower viscosity ratios reveals new balances.
 First, as explained in Appendix~\ref{app:buoyancy}, buoyancy effects allow the lower contact line to recede for $\mathcal{L}\mathcal{M}^2\lesssim 1$, without having an appreciable effect on spreading rates.
 Second, as explained in Appendix~\ref{app:verylowviscosity}, at even lower values of $\mathcal{M}$, the film of gas escaping from the bubble becomes so thin that it carries very low flux relative to that provided by the source.
-The bubble pressure rises at a rate determined by the source strength, and compressive effects determine the breakthrough time.
-The pressure rises to levels comparable to the incompressible problem in the orange shaded region in figure~\ref{fig:overview} ($\Pi_4$; see (\ref{eq:put24})), but to a level depending on $\zeta$ when the gas is more compressible (in the green region $\Pi_3$; see (\ref{eq:put22})).
+The bubble pressure rises at a rate determined by the source strength, and compressive effects determine the breakthrough time. {This is addressed in Appendix~\ref{app:verylowviscosity} by formulating the reduced problem at codimension-2 point $\Pi_c$, from which the codimension-1 problem $\Pi_{12}$ is recovered, while revealing new codimension-0 regions $\Pi_3$ and $\Pi_4$ (shaded orange and green respectively in figure~\ref{fig:overview}).
+In $\Pi_3$, compressible effects persist in the thin film and dynamic changes to the pressure of the main gas bubble influence spreading dynamics.
+In $\Pi_4$, the thin-film flow is incompressible but compressive effects in the main gas bubble ensure that spreading is pressure-driven rather than directly driven by the imposed mass flux.} The pressure rises to levels comparable to the incompressible problem in region $\Pi_4$ (see (\ref{eq:put24})), but to a level depending on $\zeta$ when the gas is more compressible in region $\Pi_3$ (see (\ref{eq:put22})).
 These asymptotic predictions will now be evaluated against simulations of the full model (\ref{eq:put2}).